matthewturner/alexa-salus-it500/README.md

 1. Declare your username/password and the default temperatures for on/off using environment variables

 1. Point to your SSL'd external URL or host in AWS Lambda

+1. Optionally create the step function for hold times/auto-switch off